DrGrandmaster/Personal-Projects/README.md

+# Personal Projects
-This is a repository for personal coding projects (mostly unsing MATLAB).
+This is a repository for personal coding projects (mostly using MATLAB).